dojot/docs/source/mqtt-tls.rst

 About using IotAgent VerneMQ or IotAgent Mosca
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You shouldn't use the two brokers together to avoid port conflicts, or use `Broker MQTT IotAgent VerneMQ` or use `Legacy Broker MQTT IotAgent Mosca`.
+You shouldn't use the two brokers together to avoid port conflicts.
+Use either VerneMQ (default) or Mosca (legacy).
-By default our deployments are using `IotAgent VerneMQ`.
+By default, our deployments are using VerneMQ.

+For the Ansible deployment (i.e. Kubernetes) of both brokers:

-In *ansible-dojot* (kubernetes deployment) there is a variable ``dojot_domain_name``, if this variable is defined, you don't need to configure the environment variable mentioned in the previous topics, this is valid in both Brokers.
+ - If you have defined the ``dojot_domain_name`` variable, you don't need to configure the environment variables mentioned in the previous topics.
-Still in  *ansible-dojot* you can disable the `unsecured mode` by changing the variable ``dojot_insecure_mqtt`` to ``false``, this is valid in both Brokers too, we will explain about the `unsecured mode` in the next topics.
+ - You can disable the *unsecured mode* by changing the ``dojot_insecure_mode`` variable to ``false``.

+In addition, you can choose between `IotAgent VerneMQ` or `IotAgent Mosca` when configuring Ansible deployment  (i.e. Kubernetes).
+In Docker-compose, you need to uncomment and comment the services in the ``docker-compose.yml``, there's a commented explanation about that in this file.

 Check the :doc:`./installation-guide` for more info.

-In addition, you can choose between `IotAgent VerneMQ` or `IotAgent Mosca` when configuring *ansible-dojot*.
-In *docker-compose*, you need to uncomment and comment the services in the ``docker-compose.yml``, there's a commented explanation about that in this file.
-Check the :doc:`./installation-guide` for more info.

-All the certificates will be created automatically, not needing to configure manually the certificates into the brokers.
+All the certificates will be automatically created, so there is no need to manually configure the brokers' ones.

 How to connect a device with the IotAgent VerneMQ or IotAgent Mosca with mutual TLS
 ------------------------------------------------------------------------------------

 ..
 ATTENTION::
-   First of all, you will need a running dojot environment And then you need created device on the dojot and gets its identifier (ID).
+   First of all, you will need a running dojot's environment.
+   Then you should create a new device (or use an existing one if you prefer) and retrieve its ID.

 Retrieving certificate for a device
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~